MoEssam911/FitNGo/README.md

 - Reviews and ratings from other users to make an informed choice.

 ### 2. Buy Supplements
 Find a wide range of fitness supplements, from protein shakes to vitamins, right at your fingertips.
-FitnessPro's e-commerce section offers:
+Fit&Go's e-commerce section offers:
 - A user-friendly shopping experience with a catalog of high-quality products.
 - Detailed product descriptions and reviews to help users make the right choices.
 - Secure payment options and order tracking.